is air matter or not?

 We did a few experiments on air pressure to prove that it's matter and not only what makes up the space around us and what we breathe.

-Material substance that occupies space, has mass, and is composed predominantly of atoms consisting of protons, neutrons, and electrons, that constitutes the observable universe, and that is interconvertible with energy.
+Material substance that occupies space, has mass, and is composed predominantly of atoms consisting of protons, neutrons, and electrons, that constitutes the observable universe, That's only interconvertible with energy if you consider Albert Einstein's general theory of relativity, where he famously said e=mc².

-That's pretty broad, and it easily includes air.
+It's pretty broad, and it includes air.
 What kind of matter is it?
-A pretty heavy one actually.
-All of the air combined weighs a little over eleven million million million pounds (5.1x1018 kg).
-That's kind of substantial.
+Quite a heavy one, actually.
+All of the air combined weighs a little over eleven million million million pounds (5.1x1015 tonnes).
+That's a lot!

-It presses on the earth's surface and other objects at sea level with a force roughly equal to 2100 pounds per square foot, the weight of water 33 feet deep.
+This outside air presses on the earth's surface and other things at sea level with a force roughly equal to 2100 pounds per square foot, the weight of 33 feet of water.

-At a height of 18,000 feet, about half of the altitude where your average jet plane cruises, the pressure drops to half of its sea-level value.
+The pressure drops to half its sea level value at 18,000 feet, about half the altitude of an average jet plane.
 And the pressure keeps dropping off after that.

-How high does the atmosphere go?
-Theoretically, infinitely, but somebody had to draw a line for it to end and outer space to begin.
-That person was Theodore von Kármán, and he set it at 100 km, which is 62.5 miles from the ground.
+Can you tell me how high the atmosphere is?
+In theory, it could go on forever, but somebody had to draw a line for it to end and outer space to begin.
+This person was Theodore von Kármán, and he set it at 100 km, which is 62.5 miles.

 So, yeah, air's an interesting matter as well.
 Search this site for more air information now.